hyamomar/hyamomar.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a postdoctoral researcher at the University of Orléans, working at the intersection of artificial intelligence, computer vision, and computational imaging, with applications in remote sensing and medical imaging.
+I am a postdoctoral researcher at the University of Orléans, working at the intersection of AI, computer vision, and computational imaging, with applications in remote sensing and medical imaging.

-My research develops machine learning methods for image reconstruction, enhancement, segmentation, and analysis across scientific domains.
+My research develops deep learning methods for image enhancement, segmentation, classification, and analysis across scientific domains.
 I am particularly interested in resource-efficient and interpretable AI approaches for challenging imaging problems.

-My background spans mathematics, artificial intelligence, and interdisciplinary scientific applications, with research and teaching experience across Sudan, Ghana, and France.
+Alongside research, I have more than ten years of experience in higher education teaching, mentoring, and curriculum-related activities across mathematics, quantitative methods, and computing foundations.
+My background spans mathematics, AI, and interdisciplinary scientific applications, with academic experience across Sudan, Ghana, and France.

+I am interested in bridging research and education by developing computational methods while contributing to teaching, supervision, and interdisciplinary training.

 ---